 The current phase of the Project focuses on sharing our experiences with farmers, trainers and individuals so that more organic produce is available in the country

 In the early years, the Project received financial support from Bread for the World (1988 – 1992) and HIVOS (1998 – 1999).
-In between it was funded from income from the Organic Farm itself.
+In between that period and until now, the Organic Farming Project has been funded from income from the Organic Farm itself.

 Role of Standards in Organic Trade